-The PROCEDIN project will produce press releases to communicate relevant news and updates to regional, national, and European electronic media.
-The targeted media platforms and journals will include those in the procurement of innovation communities.
-Partners will be encouraged to distribute the press releases to media within their regions and countries, as well as to their professional networks and websites.
-The first two press release (on project kick-off, and resource mapping) have already been published, and a continuous cooperation with press and media will be promoted by all PROCEDIN partners.
+The PROCEDIN project has been producing press releases to communicate relevant news and updates to regional, national, and European electronic media.
+The targeted media platforms and journals include those in the procurement of innovation communities.
+Partners are encouraged to distribute the press releases to media within their regions and countries, as well as to their professional networks and websites.
+Three press releases (on project kick-off, resource mapping, and the IPTF Conference) have already been published, and a continuous cooperation with press and media is promoted by all PROCEDIN partners.

-To reach a wider audience, local, regional, and national newspapers, journals, and magazines covering procurement of innovation will also be utilised to inform readers about PROCEDIN project objectives, activities, and achievements.
-The information will be written in the national language of each partner in a scientific jargon-free style, allowing the respective audience to understand the project's objectives and benefits.
-All press releases will be available on the PROCEDIN project website under the Media Section.
+To reach a wider audience, local, regional, and national newspapers, journals, and magazines covering procurement of innovation are utilised to inform readers about PROCEDIN project objectives, activities, and achievements.
+The information is written in the national language of each partner in a scientific jargon-free style, allowing the respective audience to understand the project's objectives and benefits.
+All press releases are available on the PROCEDIN project website under the News Section.